otsaloma/catapult/README.md

 [![Gitter](https://badges.gitter.im/otsaloma/catapult.svg)](https://gitter.im/otsaloma/catapult)

 Catapult is an app launcher for Linux.
-It ships with basic plugins to launch apps, open files/folders and a calculator.
-The user interface is based on GTK, but heavily themed, so it should fit any desktop environment.
+It allows you to easily launch apps, open files and do basic calculations with a keyboard-driven user interface.
 Custom plugins and themes can be loaded dynamically.

 Catapult is currently developed and tested on X/GNOME.
 It should work on other desktop environments running X as well, but is unlikely to work